 Meatballs rely on binders, most commonly eggs, to keep them together during cooking.
-Whether in concern of dietary restrictions or if you've simply run out of eggs, with easy substitutions you can still make flavorful meatballs that don't crumble.
-Use one or more substitutions or techniques based on your personal taste.
+Whether in concern of dietary restrictions or if you've simply run out of eggs, you can still make flavorful meatballs without eggs that won't crumble or disappoint you with their texture.
+Use one or more substitutions or techniques based on your needs and personal taste.

 The Role of Eggs

 While a common assumption is that the purpose of eggs in meatballs is to add moisture, in reality, their primary role is one of structure.
 The egg whites serve as a binder to help hold the meatballs together.
 If you were simply to remove the eggs, the remaining ingredients would fall apart during cooking, leaving you with crumbled pieces of meat.

 There's no one "best" egg substitute for meatballs.
 Choose the one that fits best with your personal taste or dietary needs, to arrive at your own personal meatball nirvana.
 A few potential options:

 - Replace the eggs in meatballs with whole milk ricotta, using about 1/4 cup of cheese per egg.
 Alternatively, add crumbled feta cheese in the same ratio.
 The texture will remain similar, but the feta will add a tangy bite.